Planning ahead to start saving and budgeting for any purchases you want to make for the holidays might help reduce stress and overspending.

 So you've started ticking off things on your Christmas gift list and are pretty happy with what you've bought.
 Now's the time to take a reality check.
-Are you on track with your budget or in danger of blowing it on one too many Christmas treats?
+Are you on track with your budget, or in danger of blowing it on one too many Christmas treats?

-And if you think there's a risk of overspending, there are options available to help, such as limiting your spend per transaction in NetBank or the CommBank app.
+If you think there's a risk of overspending, there are options available to help, such as limiting your spend per transaction in NetBank or the CommBank app.

 4. Don't neglect day-to-day expenses